What is a concussion?

 How is a concussion diagnosed?

-The doctor will check for physical, thinking, and mood symptoms and try to determine if the head trauma is a concussion, skull fracture, or something else.
+The doctor will check for physical signs, thinking, capability, and mood symptoms and try to determine if the head trauma is a concussion, skull fracture, or something else.
 A CT scan or MRI might be done to check for bleeding inside the skull.
 However, these tests do not show the cell injuries caused by a concussion.

 In addition, the following methods may be used in diagnosing a concussion: